 Other new words I've learned: shroff and nullah.

 I've been trying to get to a place for sweet soups for weeks now and finally got a chance this afternoon.
 Both Tai Leung Pak Kee (10 Canal Rd West) and Chui Yuen Dessert House (83C Percival Rd) had all the usuals (sweet soups made from nuts, other classics like green bean) but I was actually disappointed.
-Neither of the ones I tried were very fragrant or nutty.
-The soups were extremely silky (my uncle says they strain them through cheesecloth) but lacking that fresh roasted taste.

 Underneath the Canal Road flyover, I saw a bunch of old ladies sitting down beside little shrines, and a few dozen yellow objects that looked like tigers made of wood.
 One woman was busy hammering away but when I watched what she was doing, she was hammering a brick with a shoe.
 Huh?